zeek/package-manager/doc/quickstart.rst

   $ bro-pkg autoconfig

-This automatically generates a config file with the following suggested settings that should work for most Bro deployments:
+This automatically generates a config file with the following suggested settings that should work for most Zeek deployments:

-- `script_dir`: set to the location of Bro's :file:`site` scripts directory (e.g. :file:`{<bro_install_prefix>}/share/bro/site`)
+- `script_dir`: set to the location of Zeek's :file:`site` scripts directory (e.g. :file:`{<bro_install_prefix>}/share/bro/site`)

-- `plugin_dir`: set to the location of Bro's default plugin directory (e.g.
+- `plugin_dir`: set to the location of Zeek's default plugin directory (e.g.
   :file:`{<bro_install_prefix>}/lib/bro/plugins`)

-- `bro_dist`: set to the location of Bro's source code.
+- `bro_dist`: set to the location of Zeek's source code.
-  If you didn't build/install Bro from source code, this field will not be set, but it's only needed if you plan on installing packages that have uncompiled Bro plugins.
+  If you didn't build/install Zeek from source code, this field will not be set, but it's only needed if you plan on installing packages that have uncompiled Zeek plugins.

-With those settings, the package manager will install Bro scripts, Bro plugins, and BroControl plugins into directories where :program:`bro` and :program:`broctl` will, by default, look for them.
+With those settings, the package manager will install Zeek scripts, Zeek plugins, and BroControl plugins into directories where :program:`bro` and :program:`broctl` will, by default, look for them.
 BroControl clusters will also automatically distribute installed package scripts/plugins to all nodes.

 .. note::

-  If your Bro installation is owned by "root" and you intend to run :program:`bro-pkg` as a different user, then you should grant "write" access to the directories specified by `script_dir` and `plugin_dir`.
+  If your Zeek installation is owned by "root" and you intend to run :program:`bro-pkg` as a different user, then you should grant "write" access to the directories specified by `script_dir` and `plugin_dir`.
 E.g. you could do something like: